HelioDex/leaf-browser/README.md

    repository.

-You can now launch the app by visiting your Apps page (left hand side of the bookmarks bar, or visit `chrome://apps/`), and selecting "Leaf Browser"
+You can now launch the app by visiting your Apps page (left hand side of the bookmarks bar, or visit `chrome://apps/`), and selecting "DocSocial Browser"

 ## Contribution

-Contributions / PRs are of course welcome, but you need to be happy that your code will be released under any license I fancy, as project owner.
+Contributions / PRs are of course welcome, but you need to be happy that your code will be released under the same licence as the main project.

 ## License

 The MIT License (MIT)

-Copyright (c) 2016 Sam Lanning
+Copyright (c) 2016 Sam Lanning also Heliodex 2021

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: